For those people concerned about COVID and other viruses:

 Get On the List for the Farm's Annual Newsletter and Email Crop Notifications

-You will need to contact me so I can put you on the books to get the Newsletter, etc. Do this by emailing me and include your name, phone number, and city in the email.
+You will need to contact me so I can put you on the books to get the Annual Newsletter, notification of when your crop is ready to be harvested, etc. Do this by emailing me and include your name, phone number, and city in the email.
 Use this address: bobbi (put the "at" sign here) playhavengreen (and then the "dot" sign) com.
 (Don't you just hate that spammers have made providing an easy link for email nie unto impossible without one of those robotic, fill-in forms?)

 The New Customer Packet is available in PDF here.

 I do not ship food or plants.
-Make an appointment to come to the farm to purchase your food OR talk to me about delivering it to you at NO EXTRA CHARGE when you purchase $50.00 worth or more.
+Make an appointment to come to the farm to purchase your food OR talk to me about delivering it to you at NO EXTRA CHARGE when your purchases equal $50.00 or more.
 I can only sell/deliver in Western Missouri, so if you live in Kansas... we’ll have to discuss finding a place in Missouri for that.

-Remember, farming is primarily SEASONAL.
-Everything has to "grow up", so while you are reading about or putting in an order now, you will have to wait until everything is ready to be harvested to actually take it home.
+Remember, farming is SEASONAL.
+Everything has to ripen to the point you can eat it, so while you are reading about or putting in an order now, you will have to wait until everything is ready to be harvested to actually take it home.

 House Renovation, the Green Way = Greenovation!

-In 2020, our house greenovation was focused on maintenance, repairs and finishing previous projects.
+Since 2020, our house greenovation was focused on maintenance, repairs and finishing previous projects.
 The best way to see the multiple things we've been able to accomplish is via the Project List page.
-However, I'm including direct links here as well.

 All the info about pricing etc. is on the page devoted to honey and honey-products, click here to go there.